Facebook-f Instagram Linkedin

 What is the entry critera for enrolment?

-You must be a graduated Veterinary Surgeon with a minimum of 1 year clinical experience, please check with Improve, to ensure your suitability.
+You must be a graduated Veterinary Surgeon with a minimum of 1 year clinical experience.
+Please check with Improve, to ensure your suitability.
 It is the responsibility of the delegate to ensure you meet the program entry criteria.

 How many hours of study per Module will I need to allow to complete the program?